 Why dimensional calibration matters

 A caliper or micrometer that reads 0.02 mm off tolerance can pass a part that should have failed, or scrap a part that was actually good.
-In regulated or safety-critical manufacturing — aerospace fasteners, automotive torque specifications, electronics enclosure tolerances — that error compounds through the supply chain.
-Dimensional calibration exists to catch drift before it becomes a nonconformance, a warranty claim, or a failed customer audit.
+In regulated or safety-critical manufacturing (aerospace fasteners, automotive torque specifications, electronics enclosure tolerances), that error compounds through the supply chain.
+It also underpins traceability: an ISO 9001, AS9100 or IATF 16949 quality system requires monitoring and measuring equipment to be calibrated against standards traceable to national or international measurement standards, at defined intervals, with records retained.

 How dimensional calibration is performed

-The process compares the instrument under test against a reference standard of known, traceable accuracy — typically one with an uncertainty several times smaller than the tolerance being verified.
-For a caliper or micrometer, this means measuring calibrated gauge blocks across the instrument's range and recording the deviation at each point.
-For a torque wrench, it means applying calibrated reference torque at multiple points across the tool's working range, usually in both directions of rotation if the tool is bidirectional.
+The process compares the instrument under test against a reference standard of known, traceable accuracy, typically with an uncertainty several times smaller than the tolerance being verified.
+For a caliper or micrometer, this means measuring calibrated gauge blocks across the range and recording the deviation at each point.
+For a torque wrench, it means applying calibrated reference torque at multiple points across the working range, in both directions if bidirectional.
+A proper calibration record states the "as-found" readings (before adjustment), whether the instrument was adjusted, the "as-left" readings, and the measurement uncertainty — letting you judge fitness for your own tolerance, not just accept a pass/fail stamp.

 How gauge blocks anchor the whole chain

-Almost every dimensional calibration in this list ultimately traces back to a set of gauge blocks — hardened, precision-lapped steel or ceramic blocks manufactured to an exact nominal length and graded to a tolerance class (commonly Grade 0, 1, 2 or K under ISO 3650, though naming conventions vary by manufacturer).
-A calibration laboratory holds its own reference-grade gauge blocks, which are themselves periodically sent for higher-tier calibration, and uses these to verify working gauge blocks and instruments in turn.
-This layered structure — national standard, reference lab, working standard, shop-floor instrument — is what "traceability" concretely means in dimensional metrology, and it is why a lab's own calibration certificate for its reference blocks is worth asking about if you want to understand how deep the traceability chain actually goes.
+Almost every dimensional calibration ultimately traces back to a set of gauge blocks — hardened, precision-lapped steel or ceramic blocks manufactured to an exact nominal length and graded to a tolerance class (commonly Grade 0, 1, 2 or K under ISO 3650).
+A calibration laboratory holds its own reference-grade gauge blocks, periodically sent for higher-tier calibration, and uses these to verify working gauge blocks and instruments in turn — a layered structure (national standard, reference lab, working standard, shop-floor instrument) that is what "traceability" concretely means.
+Gauge blocks are sensitive to handling: they must be "wrung" together without air gaps, cleaned of oils before use (skin oils can measurably affect dimension at the micron level), and stored to prevent corrosion.

 Choosing a dimensional calibration provider in Singapore

-Look for a laboratory that is SAC-SINGLAS accredited to ISO/IEC 17025 for the specific dimensional parameters and range you need — accreditation is scope-specific, so ask for the actual schedule of accreditation rather than assuming a lab's general accreditation covers your instrument.
-Ask how uncertainty is calculated and reported, what reference standards are used and their own traceability, and what turnaround and recall/reminder service is offered so instruments do not lapse silently.
+Look for a laboratory that is SAC-SINGLAS accredited to ISO/IEC 17025 for the specific dimensional parameters and range you need — accreditation is scope-specific, so ask for the actual schedule of accreditation rather than assuming general accreditation covers your instrument.
+Ask how uncertainty is calculated, what reference standards are used, turnaround and recall/reminder service, how out-of-tolerance instruments are handled, and whether adjustment is included or charged separately.
+Unitest Instruments operates a SAC-SINGLAS accredited calibration laboratory in Singapore covering dimensional and torque parameters alongside electrical, temperature, humidity and pressure — a mixed fleet of gauges, torque tools and electrical test instruments can be consolidated with one accredited provider.

-Common questions when specifying dimensional calibration for the first time
+Specifying dimensional calibration for the first time